jjvanzon/Circular-Language-Spec/spec/pointers/pointers.md

 #### Pointer Assignment

 Next to assigning one object reference’s object to another object reference, you could also assign the object reference itself to another object reference.
-In that case the second object reference will become a *reference to an object reference*, instead of a reference to an *object*.
+In that case the second object reference might become a *reference to an object reference*, instead of a reference to an *object*.
 This requires another type of assignment: a pointer assignment.

 Pointer assignments establish a pointer-to-pointer.
 Instead of assigning a target object to the reference, you assign a reference to the reference.
 This creates a *pointer-to-pointer*, instead of a direct reference to an *object*.
 This allows another object reference to decide which object is eventually pointed at.